Year 3 reading list for children aged 7-8

 For book prices and ordering, click on the cover image.
 International orders click here

-Books for Year 3
+Year 3 reading list

 As an Amazon Associate schoolreadinglist.co.uk earns from qualifying purchases.